AndesPooh258/Computer-Vision/Assignment 4 - Optical Flow Estimation/code/README.md

    - colorama, tqdm, setproctitle

 Task1: Implement FlowNet Encoder
-a.
-Implement 'networks/FlowNetE.py'
+1. Implement 'networks/FlowNetE.py'

 Task2: Loss Function
-a.
-Implement 'EPELoss' in 'losses.py'
+1. Implement 'EPELoss' in 'losses.py'
-b. run 'run_E.sh'
+2. run 'run_E.sh'

 Task3: Refinement Module
-a.
-Implement 'networks/FlowNetER.py'
+1. Implement 'networks/FlowNetER.py'
-b. run 'run_ER.sh'
+2. run 'run_ER.sh'

 Task4: Multi-scale Optimization
-a.
-Implement 'networks/FlowNetERM.py'
+1. Implement 'networks/FlowNetERM.py'
-b.
-Implement 'MultiscaleLoss' in 'losses.py'
+2. Implement 'MultiscaleLoss' in 'losses.py'
-c. run 'run_ERM.sh'
+3. run 'run_ERM.sh'

 Task5: Open Challenge
-a. go into the 'open_challenge' directory, implement 'networks/FlowNetOurs.py' and 'Oursloss' in 'losses.py'
+1. go into the 'open_challenge' directory, implement 'networks/FlowNetOurs.py' and 'Oursloss' in 'losses.py'
-b. you can also modify input transformation code in 'dataset.py'
+2. you can also modify input transformation code in 'dataset.py'
-c. run 'run_ours.sh'
+3. run 'run_ours.sh'

 Notation
-a. the best validation EPE is printed in the log.
+1. the best validation EPE is printed in the log.
-b.
-FLOPs and params are printed in the log.
+2. FLOPs and params are printed in the log.
-c. 'test_*.sh' is used to evalute the trained model
+3. 'test_*.sh' is used to evalute the trained model

 Submission
-a. you need to sumbit the codes and trained checkpoints (save in 'work/' automatically)
+1. you need to sumbit the codes and trained checkpoints (save in 'work/' automatically)
-b. you should only keep '*_model_best.pth.tar' and clean other irrelevant files in 'work/'
+2. you should only keep '*_model_best.pth.tar' and clean other irrelevant files in 'work/'
-c. you should move 'data/' out before 'zip'
+3. you should move 'data/' out before 'zip'
-d. add a readme file to tell the TAs which tasks you complete.
+4. add a readme file to tell the TAs which tasks you complete.